Death in service pension information exchange

 If you have the certificate, please send a copy when you submit the 'death in service notification form'.
 Please do not delay sending in the form while you wait for the certificate or other information.
 Send in a further form as you receive more details.

-On the leaver tab show the personal details and confirm date and reason for leaving employment (death).
+You must complete your i-Connect submission to Pension Services before the 19th of the month following the relevant month, to show the personal details and confirm date and reason for leaving employment (death).
 There are no care pay details.

 The pension entitlement, if any, would have been calculated when they left the pension scheme.
-Although a death in employment following opting out will not attract the same level of benefit as a current contributor, it will be helpful for us to know of the death.
+The member will not get the same level of benefit as a contributing member, but we still need to know about the death.

 What we need for employees over 75

-Complete the following information to ensure Pension Services stop pension and assess any survivor pensions.
+Employees over 75 will already have their pension in payment.
+We need the following information to stop the pension and assess any survivor pensions.
 After the age of 75 there will be no death grant due.

 If you have the certificate, please send a copy when you submit the 'death in service notification form'.
 Please do not delay sending in the form while you wait for the certificate or other information.
 Send in a further form as you receive more details.